uvipen/SSD-pytorch/README.md

 ## Introduction

 Here is my pytorch implementation of the 2 models: **SSD-Resnet50** and **SSDLite-MobilenetV2**.
-These models are based on original model (SSD-VGG16) described in the paper [SSD: Single Shot MultiBox Detector](https://arxiv.org/pdf/1512.02325)
+These models are based on original model (SSD-VGG16) described in the paper [SSD: Single Shot MultiBox Detector](https://arxiv.org/pdf/1512.02325). **This implementation supports mixed precision training**.
 <p align="center">
   <img src="demo/video.gif"><br/>
   <i>An example of SSD Resnet50's output.</i>